Tilooo/Aggre/README.md

 This project was a comprehensive exercise in solving real-world development problems:

 -   **Adapting to Different Websites:** Successfully scraped both a simple static site and a modern site requiring JavaScript rendering.
--   **Debugging Anti-Scraping Measures:** Diagnosed and overcame challenges like CAPTCHAs and dynamic content loading by using Selenium and analysing rendered HTML.
+-   **Debugging Anti-Scraping Measures:** Diagnosed and overcame challenges like CAPTCHA and dynamic content loading by using Selenium and analysing rendered HTML.
 -   **Full-Stack Integration:** Seamlessly connected a Python scraping backend with a Django web frontend.
--   **Database Modeling & ORM:** Used Django's ORM to model data, create database tables with migrations, and write complex queries (filtering, ordering) without writing raw SQL.
+-   **Database Modelling & ORM:** Used Django's ORM to model data, create database tables with migrations, and write complex queries (filtering, ordering) without writing raw SQL.
 -   **Modern UI/UX:** Implemented key features like search and pagination to create a polished and user-friendly experience.

 ---